National Institute of Neurosciences & Hospital

-National Institute of Neurosciences & Hospital (NINS) is a state run tertiary care institute in Bangladesh focused on neurological disorders.
+National Institute of Neurosciences & Hospital (NINS) is a state-run tertiary care institute in Bangladesh focused on neurological disorders.
 It is located at Agargaon in Dhaka.
-Bangladeshi neurologist Prof Quazi Deen Mohammad is the founding director of this institute.
+Bangladeshi neurologist Prof Quazi Deen Mohammad was the founding director of this institute.

 History

-The institute started its journey in September 2012.This Institute was inaugurated by Prime Minister Sheikh Hasina.
+Inaugurated by then Prime Minister Sheikh Hasina, the institute started its journey in September 2012.

 Administration

 Director of NINS is the administrative chief of the institute.
-He is assisted by Joint Director, Deputy Director, Assistant Directors (Admin, Finance & Store).
+He is assisted by Joint Director, deputy director, assistant directors (Admin, Finance & Store).
 Administrative officers assist them in this task.